John Cockcroft: Early life and education

 After the war ended, Cockcroft was released from the Army in January 1919.
-He elected not to return to the Victoria University of Manchester, but to study electrical engineering at Manchester Municipal College of Technology.
-Because he had completed a year at Victoria University of Manchester, he was allowed to skip the first year of the course.
-He received his B.Sc. in June 1920.
-Miles Walker, the professor of electrical engineering there, persuaded him to take up an apprenticeship with Metropolitan Vickers.
-He obtained a 1851 Exhibition Scholarship from the Royal Commission for the Exhibition of 1851, and submitted his M.Sc. thesis, Harmonic Analysis for Alternating Currents, in June 1922.
+He elected not to return to the Victoria University of Manchester, but to study electrical engineering under Miles Walker at Manchester Municipal College of Technology.
+Because Cockcroft had completed a year at Victoria University of Manchester, he was allowed to skip the first year of the course, graduating in 1922 with a B.Sc. in Technology.
+After graduation, Walker persuaded him to take up a two-year apprenticeship with Metropolitan Vickers.

-Walker then suggested Cockcroft sit for a scholarship to St. John's College, Cambridge, Walker's alma mater.
+Walker then suggested Cockcroft sit for a scholarship to St John's College, Cambridge, Walker's alma mater.
 Cockcroft was successful, winning a £30 scholarship and a £20 bursary awarded to undergraduates of limited means.
 Metropolitan Vickers gave him £50 subject to his returning after completing his degree.
 Walker and an aunt made up the balance of the £316 fee.
-As a graduate of another university, he was allowed to skip the first year of the tripos.
+As a graduate of another university, he was allowed to skip the first year of the Tripos.
 He sat the tripos exam in June 1924, achieved a B* as a wrangler, and was awarded his B.A. degree.

 Cockcroft married Elizabeth Crabtree on 26 August 1925, in a ceremony at the Bridge Street United Methodist Church in Todmorden.
 They had six children.
 The first, a boy known as Timothy, died in infancy.
 They subsequently had four daughters, Joan Dorothea (Thea), Jocelyn, Elisabeth Fielden and Catherine Helena; and another son, Christopher Hugh John.